Background and Summary

 performed such an analysis in Rhode Island and found only

-two private schools in which we estimate proficiency
+two private schools for which we estimate proficiency

 percentages above 90%.
 Many private schools do not release

-their SAT scores.
-In those cases we are unable to make
+their SAT or ACT scores.
+In those cases we are unable to

 Commissioned